 Overall, SSDI is a program used by those who meet the specific agency criteria.
-The Social Security Administration (SSA) will evaluate a number of financial, vocational and medical criteria.
+The Social Security Administration (SSA) will evaluate a number of financial, vocational, and medical criteria.
 Certain members of a family can also qualify for benefits on a member’s record.

-Benefits may be paid to spouses, divorced spouses, children or disabled children.
+Benefits may be paid to spouses, divorced spouses, children, or disabled children.
 When qualified family members apply for benefits, those family members must provide their Social Security numbers.
 They must also provide their birth certificates.
 This form of information is vital, as it verifies the identity and identifying information of each member of the family.

-Maximum Family Social Security Benefits
+Social Security Family Maximum Benefits

 When the Social Security Administration (SSA) calculates the benefits for each family member, the SSA takes several things into consideration.
 Generally, each family member may receive as much as 50 percent of the primary member’s disability rate.
-Nonetheless, the Social Security Administration (SSA) will eventually cap the amount it pays any given family.
+Nonetheless, the Social Security Administration (SSA) will eventually cap the amount it pays to any given family.

-The total in benefits paid to a family varies.
+The total benefits paid to a family varies.
 The SSA will calculate that total based on both the amount paid to the disabled member and the number of qualifying family members overall.
-Generally, the total amount any family can receive is between 150 and 180 percent of one’s disability benefit.
+Generally, the total amount that any family can receive is between 150 and 180 percent of one’s disability benefit.